Vice President Venkaiah Naidu honours Rajinikanth and other winners at 67th National Film Awards | Entertainment

 In the non-feature film category, 22 titles were given the National Film Award.

-Sikkim was given the award for most film friendly state and ''A Gandhian Affair: India’s Curious Portrayal of Love in Cinema'' by Sanjay Suri got the best book on cinema prize.
+Sikkim was given the award for most film friendly state and Sanjay Suri's book ''A Gandhian Affair: India’s Curious Portrayal of Love in Cinema'' was named the best book on cinema.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)